What are mutuelles?

 France’s mutuelles are non-profit organisations which have been in operation in the country for at least 150 years.

 Their main purpose is to ensure social welfare but not just through additional health cover, also in terms of pensions, disability benefits and other forms of cover.

 Mutuelles abide by the code de mutualité, which distinguishes them from health insurance companies in that members don’t have to pay premiums for pre-existing conditions and have a greater say in decision-making as part of this type of co-op or partnership.

 While mutuelles are paid for by individuals they are not private health insurance and don’t come up with preferential treatment or access to private clinics.

 If you go to the doctor or hospital in France or have an x-ray or some other kind of test, you’ll normally pay up front.

-You are then refunded a percentage of the cost via the carte vitale system, usually within a week, either by the French government if you are working or your home government if you are a pensioner (under the S1 scheme for British people).
+You are then refunded a percentage of the cost via the carte vitale system, usually within a week,

 In general terms the state covers around 70 per cent of the total, although for some serious conditions the percentage of state health cover is higher or even complete.